startup-cto/christmas-delivery/README.md

 ## Todos

 - [X] Stop display from rerendering each tick
-- [ ] Solve errors and warnings in console
+- [X] Solve errors and warnings in console
+- [ ] Make sleigh movement smoother
 - [ ] Move state definition into one spot
 - [ ] Make sleigh look into direction of moving
 - [ ] Add a timer for losing the game